1. Home

 Order Received page

-To learn about the changes implemented on order numbers due to the settings added in the backend, let us take an example of Order number custom prefix and Order number date prefix options.
-Say you add Order number custom prefix as SCR and Order number date prefix as Y-m-d on the Custom Order Numbers Options page as shown below:
+To learn about the changes implemented on order numbers due to the settings added in the backend, let us take an example of the Order number custom prefix and Order number date prefix options.
+Say you add the Order number custom prefix as SCR and the Order number date prefix as Y-m-d on the Custom Order Numbers Options page as shown below:

 Custom Order Numbers Options - Tyche Softwares Documentation